ebullient/lagom-java-chirper-example/README.md

 # lagom-java-chirper-example
-Fork of lagom-java-chirper-example, to use as a sandbox to try to add docker-compose support.
+Fork of lagom-java-chirper-example, to add docker-compose support.

 ## Build & test